Canada energy deals rebound as shale plays trump oil sands

 "What comes out of that is M&A" - mergers and acquisitions, he added, predicting more this year.

-Canada's oil and gas sector saw an acquisition boom in 2012, driven by investments from state-owned companies that culminated with CNOOC Ltd's $15.1 billion purchase of Nexen Inc.
+Canada's oil and gas sector saw an acquisition boom in 2012, driven by investments from state-owned companies that culminated with CNOOC Ltd's $15.1 billion (8.8 billion pounds) purchase of Nexen Inc.

 A worried federal government cleared that deal, but slapped restrictions on foreign ownership of the country's oil sands, which cooled buyers' interest, as did concerns about the fate of TransCanada Corp's stalled Keystone XL pipeline project.

-In 2013 corporate acquisitions totaled just $12.4 billion, down nearly 80 percent from the previous year, according to Thomson Reuters data.
+In 2013 corporate acquisitions totalled just $12.4 billion, down nearly 80 percent from the previous year, according to Thomson Reuters data.

 There are some concerns that rising stock prices may dissuade some potential buyers, but six months into 2014, merger activity of about $15 billion has already topped last year's total.
 Major deals include the $2.8 billion purchase of much of Devon Energy Corp's Canadian natural gas properties by Canadian Natural Resources Ltd and Encana Corp's $1.9 billion sale of Western Canadian exploration lands to private equity interests.

-The current round of acquisition activity has become more focused compared with prior years, with buyers looking for targets operating in very specific geographic regions.
+The current round of acquisition activity has become more focussed compared with prior years, with buyers looking for targets operating in very specific geographic regions.

 "We see companies that we jokingly refer to as 'having the right postal code'," said Les Stelmach, a portfolio manager with Franklin Bissett Investment Management.